obartunov/sqljsondoc/README.jsonpath.md

 The results is depends on the size of the resulted SQL/JSON sequence:<br>
 –  empty sequence - returns SQL NULL;<br>
 – single item - returns the item;<br>
-– more items - returns array of items.<br>
+– more items - returns an array of items.<br>
 Notice, that this  behaviour differs from <code>WITH CONDITIONAL WRAPPER</code>, since the latter wraps into array a single scalar value, but not the single object or an array.</li>
 </ul>
 <pre class=" language-sql"><code class="prism  language-sql"><span class="token keyword">SELECT</span> js @<span class="token operator">*</span>  <span class="token string">'$.floor[*].apt[*] ? (@.area &gt; 40 &amp;&amp; @.area &lt; 90)'</span> <span class="token keyword">FROM</span> house<span class="token punctuation">;</span>